-Quebec City's historic center has two levels: the upper plateau first selected for settlement by the French military in the early 17th century for its strategic defense overlooking the St Lawrence River.
+Quebec City's historic center has two levels: the upper plateau was first selected for settlement by the French military in the early 17th century for its strategic defense overlooking the St Lawrence River.
 Following the British takeover of the colony of Québec in 1759, merchants moved in and gradually built warehouses, business headquarters and port facilities to support flourishing trade along the river.
 In the 19th century, Quebec City became one of the five most important shipping ports in the world, the gateway to North America's interior, with the lower level or Le Vieux-Port (The Old Port) the main focus of activity.

 Fast forward to the past two decades where Le Vieux-Port has transformed into a mecca for vacationers with the birth of thematic museums, quaint churches, colorful public markets, and European-style indoor/outdoor restaurants.
 These features complement an intriguing range of historic accommodations, some originally designed as simple hostels or inns, a few recently transformed from bygone warehouses and business buildings into distinctive family-owned and managed auberges.

-Auberge Saint-Antoine with 95 rooms and luxury suites is a thematically elegant part of Le Vieux-Port with guests embarking on an historic adventure just by choosing to stay there.
-Built on one of Québec City's richest archaeological sites, the inn integrates three heritage buildings of the 18th and 19th centuries as well as a former wharf and defense structure dating from the late 17th century.
+Auberge Saint-Antoine with 95 rooms and luxury suites is a thematically elegant part of Le Vieux-Port with guests embarking on a historic adventure just by choosing to stay there.
+Built on one of Québec City's richest archaeological sites, the inn integrates three heritage buildings of the 18th and 19th centuries as well as a former wharf and defence structure dating from the late 17th century.
 It is owned by the Price family who has their own impressive merchant association with Québec City proudly spanning nearly 200 years and six generations.
 They have certainly captured the inn's atmosphere with the adopted phrase, Passé plus que parfait ....
 Past Perfect!

-Walk through the front entrance and the reception desk is framed with weathered oak planks from the original dock, buried and perfectly preserved under mud for centuries.
-Spacious public areas are flanked with museum-quality recessed showcases of artefacts labelled by occupation level, assembling intriguing collections of discarded or lost pipes, military hardware, eyeglasses and fragments of fine table china or brilliantly-colored glass.
+Walkthrough the front entrance and the reception desk is framed with weathered oak planks from the original dock, buried and perfectly preserved under mud for centuries.
+Spacious public areas are flanked with museum-quality recessed showcases of artefacts labelled by occupation level, assembling intriguing collections of discarded or lost pipes, military hardware, eyeglasses and fragments of fine table china or brilliantly-coloured glass.
 Each guest room has an adopted artefact for its theme.
 My room, 504, was La Chambre du Tailleur, announced by an excavated button in a framed lightbox, telling the story of a tailor who worked in a shop there in the mid-1800s.
 The experience is all the more vivid because each of the 700-plus artefacts displayed throughout the inn was retrieved right there!

 Always with a vision of creating a luxury archaeological hotel, the Price family patiently waited for years while archaeologists combed the vast site to retrieve four centuries of treasures before beginning construction and restoration of buildings.
 Partnering with the Québec Ministry of Culture and the city government, the family donated all artefacts to the city which in turn loans them back to Auberge Saint-Antoine on a permanent basis.